All posts by admin

 Website Animation

 At the beginning of the year, when planning out ideas for the Grateful Web Services blog, paying homage to Flash was on the list.
-For me, this was the start of animating the world wide web.
-It made an otherwise static website, come alive.
+For me, this was the start of animating the World Wide Web.
+It made an otherwise static website come alive.
 Before Flash, it was just animating GIFS.
 Graphics Interchange Format.
 We used this as an animation tool for businesses to rotate their logos or specific text.
-By setting the rotation to 360 degrees, giving the illusion of 3D on the screen.
+Setting the rotation to 360 degrees gives the illusion of 3D on the screen.

 This just came into play with the 20th anniversary of 9/11

 There are lots of ways to add movement to your otherwise static website.
 I will keep this part short so you don’t start to glaze over.
 This is why you hire someone else to deal with these details!
-Your developer can use CSS (Cascading Style Sheets) which is a special set of style rules and helps to keep designs consistent.
-This is used for simple animations and it won’t work if you need more than three animations in a row.
+Your developer can use CSS (Cascading Style Sheets) to keep your website design consistent.
+It also works for basic animations, but if you need more than three in a row, CSS alone won’t be enough.
 So that leads us to JavaScript, which can handle sequential animations and is more powerful and flexible.
-Another choice would be to use SVG’s, which stands for Scalable Vector Graphics.
+Another choice would be to use SVG’s, which stand for Scalable Vector Graphics.
 SVG elements can be animated with CSS.

 You can use videos as a background, create button animations, content that slides in, fade-in, and website loading features.
-There are many loading plugins that can help keep the ever-impatient human entertained while the website loads.
+Many loading plugins can help keep the ever-impatient human entertained while the website loads.
 Otherwise, users have to wait while everything loads: website pages, PDF files, maps, videos, and other content.
 This brightens up the wait and creates the sense that your website is there and loading.
-You can use an image or logo or even, progress bars, and shape-changing animations.
+You can use an image, or logo, or even progress bars and shape-changing animations.

 Animations can be a great addition to a website’s look and feel, but they have to be worked in the right way to fit your style and goals.
 Animations definitely add to the user-friendliness of a website.
 When subtly added, animations are capable of building a strong connection between users and the content on the screen.
 Just use it thoughtfully and sparingly.
 Too much or careless integration of animations into your website can be a real eyesore – and no one wants that 😊

-We have easier and better ways to do things as time moves forward but it is apropos to honor the official passing of one of the early tools.
+We have easier and better ways to do things as time moves forward, but it is apropos to honor the official passing of one of the early tools.
 This was the beginning of giving visual appeal to websites that were no longer just a static, dry place for information.
-This breathed in life and stylized a user-friendly approach.
-The appeal and psychology of placing information in a visually pleasing way, that is received best by the user, are just as important as the content itself.
-The need for things to be aesthetically appealing is hardwired in all of us and part of our human experience.
+This breathed life and stylized a user-friendly approach.
+Designers place information in a visually pleasing way so users respond best, and that appeal and psychology matter just as much as the content itself.
+People naturally seek aesthetics, and our need for beauty is part of the human experience.

 The importance of a blog on your website